Are you getting the most out of your 301 redirects?

 How Does Google Treat 301 Redirects?

 301 redirects ensure Google will crawl the pages you want visitors and spiders to see.
 However, now you have extra incentive to add SEO-friendly content and other vital SEO elements to your redirected pages.
-Adding these elements offers your users—and Google—a superior experience.
+Combining these elements offers your users and Google a superior experience.